 Have you seen self-service check-ins and kiosks in hotels?

-Do you check in to your flight carrier online and make hassle-free online payments?
+Do you check in with your flight carrier online and make hassle-free online payments?

-There is much more to be seen in the travel and hospitality industry in the future as spending on consumer-facing technology will be coming up as a top trend in the hospitality industry in 2020.
+There is much more to be seen in the travel and hospitality industry in the future as spending on consumer-facing technology will be coming up as one of the hottest crazes in the hospitality industry in 2023 and beyond.

-You would be able to select rooms online, will have access to e-menu, can have virtual travelling experience and much more in the future.
+You would be able to select rooms online, will have access to an e-menu, can have a virtual travelling experience and much more in the future.

-This particular trend has been on a peak in the past and is all set to continue to strengthen in 2020.
+This particular trend has been at a peak in the past and is all set to continue to strengthen.
 These technologies greatly influence customer behaviour.

 Personalised and niche Travel agencies are becoming very popular.
 Even more so, as they dive into niche marketing.